-In order to be able to vote at an election or referendum, a person's name must be entered on the register of electors for the locality in which the elector ordinarily resides.
+To be able to vote in an election or referendum, a person's name must be entered in the register of electors for the locality in which the elector ordinarily resides.

 Please note it is your responsibility to ensure that you are registered.

 Who can vote?